catalyzeio/stratum-docs/buildpacks-pinning.md

+---
+title: Using a Specific Buildpack Version
+---

 # Using a Specific Buildpack Version

 While Stratum can detect and apply a buildpack automatically, Catalyze recommends that Stratum users pin their buildpacks to a specific version.